 Many Texans wonder what they should do now before this legislation is potentially passed and turned into law.
 One piece of advice that estate planning attorneys are giving their clients is to create an irrevocable life insurance trust.
 In doing so, it removes the life insurance policy from the taxable estate—making it less likely an individual will reach the tax exemption threshold.
 Creating an irrevocable life insurance trust allows the policyholder to gift the policy to another individual on their death.
 When the person passes away, the trust receives the insurance proceeds before it is gifted to the beneficiary.
 Taking this step may seem complicated, but it is one way to plan ahead, even if the estate tax limit is reduced in the future.

 Keeping up to date on all the federal and state estate law proposals can be difficult.
 Because of this, individuals should reach out to an experienced estate planning attorney who can help them navigate the legislation and determine which actions they should take.

 Contact a Houston Estate Planning Attorney

 If you or a loved one is worried about how federal laws will impact their estate plan, contact the Houston estate planning attorneys at McCulloch & Miller, PLLC.
 Our attorneys are not only up to date on Texas laws but also federal laws, so they can advise their clients on the best estate planning strategies.
 While constant changes to estate law may seem difficult to comprehend, we are here to help.
-To schedule a free, initial consultation, give us a call today at 713-333-8900.
+To schedule a consultation, give us a call today at 713-333-8900.